Nearsoft/apprentice/terminal/terminal.md

 #### Asking for help (RTFM)

-It's very common to feel lost and don't know how to us a command properly, or for a start what a command do, but don't worry there are some pretty neat commands that help you out you your troubles
+It's very common to feel lost and don't know how to use a command properly, or as a start, what a command does, but don't worry, there are some pretty neat commands that help you out you your troubles

-first we have **man** command from the word manual, let's use it on ls
+First we have **man** command from the word manual, let's use it on ls:

 ```
 danielvilla@Daniels-MacBook-Air:~$ man ls
 ```
-outputs
+outputs:
 ```

 LS(1)                     BSD General Commands Manual                    LS(1)